TomDDG/Z80onMDR_lite/README.md

 # Z80onMDR_lite

-Z80onMDR_Lite - Simple Z80 snapshot to Microdrive MDR image converter
+Z80onMDR_Lite - Simple ZX Spectrum Z80 snapshot to Microdrive MDR image converter

 A cut down version of the full Z80onMDR https://tomdalby.com/other/z80onmdr.html to use with or within other utilities under the GPL3.0 licence.
 Only converts